-It is a myth that you need a lot of money saved up to start investing in stocks, and truth be told, you can start building a solid portfolio even with a few thousand rupees.
+It is a myth that you need a lot of money saved up to start investing in stocks.
+You can begin building a solid portfolio even with a few thousand rupees.
 The following stock market guide should help you get enough clarity to start your investment journey without any worry.

 - Investing directly in stocks:

-Individual stocks would be a good way to start investing, especially to achieve high return investments, if you enjoy researching and reading about markets and companies.
+If you enjoy researching and reading about markets and companies, individual stocks would be a good way to start investing, especially to achieve high return investments.
 But doing this entirely on your own might be difficult as it will need a considerable amount of your time, energy, and focus to figure out which stocks to invest in.
-It would be advisable and realistic to take the help of a platform with expertise in this area that’ll guide you in your decision-making.
+Therefore, it would be advisable and realistic to take the help of a platform with expertise in this area that’ll guide you in your decision-making.